Contact Us

 Changing cat food can be tricky, but it doesn't have to be a huge disruption.
 The goal is to ease your pet into the change, especially if they are picky, older in age or have known health issues.

-The trouble with transitioning from wet cat food to dry cat food is based on a few things.
-Cats like the consistency of wet food, along with the higher fat content.
+The trouble with transitioning from wet cat food to dry cat food is because of a few things.
+Cats like the consistency of wet food, along with the generally higher fat content.
 It tastes better in the same way we might crave a juicy cheeseburger or a fried option.
 Here are a few ways to make the transition as seamless as possible while keeping your pet happy and safe:

 • Start by adding a small portion of new food into your cat's food dish.
 It works best if you put the new dry food at the bottom of the bowl and or mix it directly into the wet food so they can't eat around it.